azimut/shiny/PAPER.md

 Incudine also offers interfaces to process external audio data, like ladspa or just fluidsynth.
 I need to learn more about real music production and see what can use more programming into it.

 There are current pattern abstractions done by Tidal or FoxDot that reduce the singal-to-noise code ratio a lot.
 It should be possible re-create some of these features with an event system like [cl-patterns](https://github.com/defaultxr/cl-patterns).

+Set and beat detection are features offered environments like sonic-pi (through aubio) and ABletonLive.
+Cffi binding can be used to achieve the same features and extend them to other use cases like using it for live code the samples obtained from GME and get just a musically functional segment.

+[WordNet](https://github.com/phoe/wordnet) is being ported into CL either that or other NLP library available can used along with pre-processed audios to pick phrases or words with certain sentiment or similarity.
+That or along voice synthesis.

 # Other lispy environments